Summer 2017 | July 14-16 & August 11-13 at Yoga Heights in Washington D.C.

-At Prenatal Yoga Center, we have developed a system of teaching using our unique three pronged approach to prenatal yoga
+At Prenatal Yoga Center, we have developed a system of teaching using our unique three pronged approach to prenatal yoga:

 Highly trained and educated instructors cater to the anatomical, hormonal, and muscular changes which occur normally in the pregnant body by creating sequences which lessen discomfort so students feel better after each class.
-Classes also preparing the mother both physically – specifically with focus on proper pelvic alignment – and mentally for birth whether that be medicated, natural or cesarean.
+Classes also prepare the mother both physically – specifically with focus on proper pelvic alignment – and mentally for birth whether that be medicated, natural or cesarean.

 We start each class with “circle time”, a time where the women introduce themselves, say how far along they are, and discuss any aches and pains they would like to address in class.
 Pregnancy and postpartum periods carry such enormous physical and emotional changes; and this bonding time creates a springboard for long lasting friendships among students.